a-ainamdar/MB-280T01-Configure-Dynamics-365-customer-experience-model-driven-apps/Instructions/Labs/Lab_4_4_Model_driven_app.md

 # Lab 4.4: Build a model-driven app

 ## Scenario
 Bellows College is an educational organization with multiple campuses and programs.

 Many of Bellow Colleges instructors and administrators need to attend events, and purchase items.
 Historically tracking these expenses has been a challenge.
 Campus administration would like to modernize their expense reporting system by providing employees with a digital way to report expenses.

 Throughout this course, you will build applications and perform automation to enable the Bellows College employees to manage expenses.

 ## High-level lab steps
-As part of creating the model-driven app, you will complete the following:
+As part of configuring the model-driven app, you will complete the following:
-- Create a new model-driven app named Bellows Expense Management
+- Configure your new model-driven app named Bellows Expense Management

 We will work with the following components:
 - Views: Views allow the user to display the existing data in the form table.